Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Comparison of Resonant and Broadband Searches with Flux-to-Voltage Amplifiers

-A quantitative, apples-to-apples comparison of single-pole resonant and broadband sensitivities requires a careful treatment of the amplifier noise spectral densities and noise impedance.
-In our previous calculations, we assumed that the amplifier noise spectral densities and noise impedance are, to good approximation, constant in a narrow bandwidth centered about the resonance frequency.
-This region, the sensitivity bandwidth, is that in which the SNR is constant with respect to detuning from resonance and can be many resonator linewidths.
-This is the ``useful'' bandwidth for detection.
+Equivalent circuit diagrams are shown for both types of searches in Fig. \ref{fig:ResvBroad}.
+The two fundamental sources of noise in the detection schemes are thermal/zero-point noise from the resistor and amplifier noise.
+In the resonant search, the resonance frequency is scanned, and the sensitivity of the search in different frequency bands can be chosen by time allocation.
+At each scan step, the sensitivity bandwidth, which may be several resonator linewidths (e.g. see eq. \ref{eq:InvN_Spectrum_Q}), represents the ``useful" bandwidth for detection.
 Beyond this bandwidth, the SNR is degraded by the amplifier imprecision noise, and the resonator provides a negligible contribution to the overall scan sensitivity.
-In a resonant search, the resonance frequency is scanned, and the sensitivity of the search in different frequency bands can be chosen by time allocation.
-However, in a broadband search, there is no scanning and one uses the information over all bandwidth (up to $\sim$100 MHz, where parasitic capacitances not shown in Fig. \ref{fig:ResvBroad} degrade the coupling to the amplifier).
+In contrast, in a broadband search, there is no scanning and one uses the information over all bandwidth (up to $\sim$100 MHz, where parasitic capacitances not shown in Fig. \ref{fig:ResvBroad} degrade the coupling to the amplifier).
 Over most of this bandwidth, the SNR is greatly degraded by amplifier noise.
 But instead of discarding this information, it is integrated over the full time of the experiment.
-To some degree, the degradation of SNR from amplifier noise is mitigated by long experimental time.
+To some degree, the degradation of SNR from amplifier noise is mitigated by long integration times.

-In a broadband search, practically speaking, the noise spectral densities and noise impedance of the flux-to-voltage amplifier (which is operated without retuning) vary significantly over the entire frequency range.
-In order to enable a comparison of broadband and resonant searches, we must make an assumption about the frequency-dependent noise impedance of the flux-to-voltage amplifier used in the broadband search.
-One natural choice for an amplifier in a broadband search is a dc SQUID.
-Because of correlations between imprecision noise and backaction noise in a dc SQUID, the noise impedance tends to have a complex value.
-We ignore this non-ideal property for the purposes of this comparison and assume that the noise impedance of the amplifier is real.
-Furthermore, we make use of the fact that flux-to-voltage amplifiers tend to possess a noise impedance that increases linearly with frequency \cite{falferi1998back}.
-A simple and natural model for this noise impedance is thus:

-where $L_{N}$ is a characteristic inductance.
-As we have done in the previous appendix, we assume that the damping from the amplifier input impedance is negligible.
-Though we are assuming a specific model for the real-valued noise impedance, we observe that our proof that the resonant search is superior to the broadband search does not depend on the model.
-We only need the model (\ref{eq:Broad_ZN}) to calculate the size of the advantage.